ConfederacyOfGaia/ghosts-of-saltmarsh/players-guide.md

 ## Backgrounds and Feats

 Choose your background from one of the following options.
-If you want a different background talk to me.
+If you want a different background, talk to me.
 Your background includes a 1st level feat, selected from the list for each background.
 You must meet all the normal requirements for choosing a feat.

 ### Acolyte